 In-person intensives bring your coursework to life

-Each semester in January and August, students come to Boston to study in residence for 8 days of in-person instruction, field trips, and hands-on studios.
+Each semester in August, students come to Boston to study in residence for 8 days of in-person instruction, field trips, and hands-on studios.
 From the BAC’s central urban location, the buildings and neighborhoods of Boston serve as the student's classroom.
 These innovative intensive weeks give students and faculty the opportunity to build strong relationships, setting up a positive, connected studio culture that enhances the online learning throughout the rest of the semester.

 Study at a leading college of design with 125 years of experience in design education